 - sex drive

 Testosterone can also affect behaviour.
-For example, it’s linked to aggression, dominance, competitiveness, and self-esteem.
+For example, it’s linked to anger, aggression, dominance, competitiveness, and self-esteem.

 Testosterone in women

-Even though women don’t produce as much testosterone, it still plays a really important role.
+Even though women don’t produce as much testosterone, it still plays a vital role.
 It helps control:

 - red blood cell production